cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 ETL Templates, Adapters and Plugins
 -----------------------------------

-An *application template* is a blueprint that is used to create an adapter, an instantiation of a template in CDAP.
+An *Application Template* is a blueprint that is used to create an *Adapter*, an instantiation of a template in CDAP.

 CDAP provides two application templates |---| the ETL templates **ETLBatch** and